 - The excitement in the present

-If these three are conquered and enthusiasm is not dissipated by the past, by the future, or by the present, the results of actions will have to be excellent.
+If these three are conquered and enthusiasm is not dissipated by the past, future, or the present, the results of actions will have to be excellent.

 Chapter 3, Verse 31